JimmyDeJesus/Stepping-into-JavaScript/README.md

 002.028 | While Loops | Assignment 2/10/2019
   -Added a while loop to display in the console.log to display multiple amount of times my age whether it is lower or higher then the variable.

+Assignment-007 For Loops 2/19/2019

+  -added a for loop function useing links we added in the html -added console logs to the JavaScript